HIROS-DEV/MERN-BLOG/README.md

 ## Notice

-1. If you want to test my MERN blog site, please sign in and login.
+1. If you want to test my MERN blog site, please signin and login.
 If so, you can create comment as a normal user.
 2. If you want to login as admin user, please use this user name and password.

 <h4>email: admin@gmail.com</h4>
 <h4>password: admin123</h4>

 3.I know I don't need to upload gulpfile and scss file on github when programmers used SASS.
-But, I want to show my skill.
+But, I would like to show my skill.
 So, I deliberately upload these files.

+4. The server side has been deploy in Heroku.
+So, it will take some time when if you connect the my MERN blog.

 ## If you want to challenge yourself...